-Requirement: The research credit requirement is intended to give you first-hand experience with how psychological science is conducted outside of the classroom.
-4.5 research credits are required for this course.
-There are two options for meeting this requirement.

-Option One: Participate in the Psychology & Linguistics Departments' Human Subject Pool.
-As a member of this study pool you will be able to sign up for studies listed on an online repository called Sona, available at http://uopsych.sona-systems.com.
+- Requirement: The research credit requirement is intended to give you first-hand experience with how psychological science is conducted outside of the classroom.
+4 research credits are required for this course.
+There are two options for meeting this requirement. - Option One: Participate in the Psychology & Linguistics Departments' Human Subject Pool.
+As a member of - this study pool you will be able to sign up for studies listed on an online repository called Sona, available at http://uopsych.sona-systems.com. - → You must be 18 or older to participate in human subjects research. - → For participation to count towards the course requirement, the study that you sign up for must be for credit [not for pay, although there are paid studies available that we encourage you to sign up for if you're interested]. - → There are both in-lab and online studies available on Sona.
+You may choose which types of studies you take to fulfill the research requirement.